Overview

 If you live with someone who is at risk of sudden cardiac arrest, it's important that you be trained in CPR.
 The American Red Cross and other organizations offer courses in CPR and defibrillator use.

-Being trained will help not only your loved one, but your training might help others.
-The more people know how to respond to a heart emergency, the greater the survival rate for sudden cardiac arrest is likely to be.
+Being trained not only helps your loved one, but your training might help others.
+The more people know what to do in a heart emergency, the greater the survival rate for sudden cardiac arrest is likely to be.

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use